wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 Then the shade split.

 It happened so fast that Ivy almost missed it.
 One moment there was a single disturbance in the air, the next there were two, then four, then too many to count.
-The shade hadn't multiplied—it had revealed itself, showing that what they'd taken for a single entity was actually a cluster of them, feeding together in the rich seam energy of the tunnel.
+The shade hadn't multiplied; it had revealed itself, showing that what they'd taken for a single entity was actually a cluster of them, feeding together in the rich seam energy of the tunnel.

 "Level four," Ivy said again, but with more urgency.
 "Multiple shades, actively feeding."

 The air in the tunnel suddenly felt thinner, harder to breathe.
 The shades were pulling moisture and warmth from the environment, creating pockets of cold that made Ivy's lungs ache.
 She could feel them moving closer, drawn by the heat and carbon dioxide that the three of them were generating.

 Each breath felt like work now, as if the air itself had become thick and resistant.
 Ivy's exhales came out as visible clouds, and frost began forming on the closest mirror surfaces.
-The temperature drop wasn't gradual—it was happening fast, the way air chills when a storm front moves through.
+The temperature drop wasn't gradual; it was happening fast, the way air chills when a storm front moves through.

 "They're feeding actively," Tamsin said, her voice tight with the effort of speaking.
 "This isn't just presence.
 They're consuming the warmth directly."

 "No sudden moves," Ivy reminded the others, but even as she said it, one of the shades drifted too close to Rooke's lantern.
 The glass chimney fogged over instantly, and Rooke stepped back instinctively to protect the flame.

 The motion triggered something.
-Every shade in the tunnel turned toward them—not gradually, but all at once, like a flock of birds responding to a signal.
+Every shade in the tunnel turned toward them; not gradually, but all at once, like a flock of birds responding to a signal.
 The aimless drifting stopped, replaced by purposeful movement that converged on their position.
 The air grew noticeably colder, and Ivy's next breath came shallow and sharp.

 "They're hunting now," Tamsin said, her voice barely above a whisper.
 "Coordinated behavior.
 This is worse than level four.
 We need to work fast."